 The old NG-RAN node initiates the procedure by sending the PARTIAL UE CONTEXT RETRIEVE REQUEST message to the new NG-RAN node.

-If the new NG-RAN node is able to accept the SDT transaction without anchor relocation, it shall, if supported, respond to the old NG-RAN node with the PARTIAL UE CONTEXT TRANSFER ACKNOWLEDGE message.
+If the new NG-RAN node is able to accept the SDT session without anchor relocation, it shall, if supported, respond to the old NG-RAN node with the PARTIAL UE CONTEXT TRANSFER ACKNOWLEDGE message.

 If the Partial UE Context Information for SDT IE is included in the PARTIAL UE CONTEXT TRANSFER message, the new NG-RAN node may include data forwarding related information in the SDT Data Forwarding DRB List IE in the PARTIAL UE CONTEXT TRANSFER ACKNOWLEDGE message.